 • Grilled seasonal vegetables from Kruger Farms Sauvie Island Grilled Oregon rainbow chard and asparagus

 In addition to enjoying good food, you’ll hear great live entertainment.
 There also will be wine tastings where you can sample some of Stoller Family Estates top wines, including a newly released rose.
-If you’re in the mood for self-care, there will be a massage therapist and acupuncturist available for appointments, and a yoga class offered from 2-3pm.
+If you’re in the mood for self-care, there will be massage therapists, physical therapsits and acupuncturist available for appointments.

 There is no camping allowed at Stoller, but lucky for you there are a number of wonderful places to stay nearby (including these lovely guest houses on premise).
 Camp sites and yurts are available at Champoeg State Heritage Area.
 Also consider The Vintages, a collection of mid-century trailers on a lovely property just miles from the event or the bike-friendly and newly-renovated Amity Flats just a little further down the road.
 On that historic note, go back a little further in time at The Hotel Oregon.
 Now a McMenamins, this beautiful building has provided a home away from home for travelers since 1905.
 Looking for something a bit more modern?
 Try The Inn at Red Hills and continue the wine tasting in charming Dundee, just a short drive from Stoller.
 Or you could go all out and splurge on a trip to The Allison Inn & Spa in Newberg.
 We recommend booking early as rooms throughout the area fill quickly in the spring.